 Attendance will be monitored and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.

 Engineered Earth Solutions, LLC

 Mr. Simpson is a geotechnical structure design specialist at Engineered Earth Solutions, LLC.
-He has designed and reviewed shop drawings for construction and repair of earth structures in the public and private sectors in over 30 states, and consistently works on more than 1,200 projects and 10 million square feet each year.
+He has designed and reviewed shop drawings for construction and repair of earth structures in the public and private sectors in over 30 states, and he consistently works on more than 1,200 projects and 10 million square feet each year.
 He performs site visits for new project reconnaissance, construction verification, and construction assistance.
 Mr. Simpson manages, supervises, instructs, and mentors a team of staff engineers to ensure strict deadlines are met for construction schedules while ensuring design and analysis accuracy.
 He works with owners, site designers, and contractors to provide designs which are not only structurally sufficient but also financially responsible.
 Mr. Simpson earned his B.S.C.E. and M.S.C.E. degrees from Georgia Institute of Technology.